“What does it say?” I asked. John held the letter I’d just received in his hands. After the night I’d had, I couldn’t bring myself to open it.

 He sighed in what might have been relief.

 I gave up on maintaining any space between us and joined him on his side of the carriage.
 No, he wasn’t one for displays of affection, but so far, he had never rebuffed me when I needed physical comfort, and after tonight, I desperately needed him to be my safe harbor in this storm.

 He slid his arm behind my back, bicep bracing me up, and pulled me closer.

 I leaned my head against his shoulder, breathing in the heady scent of his cologne.
 “Why did you treat me so poorly in front of the queen?”

 He was silent a long moment before answering.
 “I thought it was obvious.”

 “No,” I said, thinking of McNaught’s claims that by flirting with me, he’d been offering me a way out of the scandal that threatened.
 If John had acted cold to me in front of the queen for a similar reason, I would be livid.
 Hadn’t we moved past this kind of behavior by now?
 Hadn’t he learned better than to try and take my choices away from me?

 “By chastising your behavior in public, I’ve set you up for a swift welcome back into Amesbury’s good graces,” he answered.

 Well, his was a better reason than I’d feared, but still marginally annoying.
 Amesbury, like the queen, needed to feel as though she was in control of things.
-The queen controlled her little harem of princesses, and Amesbury the ladies she’d gathered beneath her wing, i.e. me.
-Now that my behavior had been publicly corrected by a man both women held in great esteem, I could go crawling back to Amesbury, tail between my legs, appearing properly chastised of course, and play the part of a woman who had learned her lesson about crossing the dowager.
+The queen controlled her little harem of princesses, and Amesbury the ladies she’d gathered beneath her wing, i.e., me.
+Now that my behavior had been publicly corrected by a man both women held in great esteem, I could go crawling back to Amesbury, tail between my legs, appearing properly chastised, and play the part of a woman who had learned her lesson about crossing the dowager.

 “You don’t have to follow through with it,” John said, knowing he didn’t have to explain his reasoning to me.
 “I merely meant to give you an opening.”